ynknkr/youtube_trending_analytics/README.md

 ## 6. Key Insights

 - **'Music'** was the strongest category overall, ranking first in total views, likes and average engagement rate.
-- **'Entertainment'** was the second-strongest category, but it's average engagement rate was lower than Music, Gaming, People & Blogs and Comedy.
+- **'Entertainment'** was the second-strongest category, but its average engagement rate was lower than Music, Gaming, People & Blogs and Comedy.
 - **The United States** had the highest total views, while **Mexico** recorded the highest total likes.
 - **Brazil** had the highest average engagement rate, while **Japan** and **Korea** showed the lowest engagement rates in the top country comparison.
 - Top rankings were concentrated among major creators and entertainment channels.